-We will have around 46 slots available for student talks.
+We have 22 short talks by students from the participating universities.
 Along side these talks there will be two mini-courses, given by Professor Vassili Kolokoltsov and Dr Marie-Therese Wolfram.
 Additionally we will enjoy two plenary talks given by Professor Jane Hutton and Professor Wilfrid Kendall.
-The full schedule will be sent out to participants nearer the date, and will also be available here.
 The mini-course topics will be:

 - 'Probabilistic methods for solving fractional PDEs and generalized fractional PDEs' - Professor Vassili Kolokoltsov